 Originally trained as an art historian, Giulia Bini, PhD, works at the intersection of visual art, media, science and emerging technologies, in curatorial practice, theory and writing.
 She joined EPFL Pavilions’ team in 2018 in a curatorial and production management role.
 Formerly a member of the curatorial team at ZKM Center for Art and Media, Karlsruhe (2014 – 2017), she has collaborated with several institutions, among which MAXXI Rome (2018).

-In joining EPFL Pavilions in the Communications role, Monica taps into her expertise in digital communications, journalism, editorial planning and podcasting, passion for astrophysics, neuroscience and robotics, an artistic sensitivity and inquisitive mind.
+In joining EPFL Pavilions in the Communications role, Monica taps into her expertise in editorial, digital communications, journalism, and podcasting, passion for astrophysics, neuroscience and robotics, an artistic sensitivity and inquisitive mind.
 Through her work, Monica hopes to spark creativity and ignite curiosity in all the EPFL Pavilions visitors.

 Le Thy Nguyen is EPFL Pavilions’ event coordinator.
 She began her career promoting Swiss technology and innovation abroad (in Washington DC, Guangzhou and Paris).
 Now back in her hometown, Le Thy is committed to connecting people through our eclectic and exciting programs.